Dundalk F.C.: Sponsorship and income streams

 Dundalk's first shirt sponsor was National Aluminium after shirt sponsorship was introduced in 1980.
 The company's brand remained on the team's shirts until 1984.
 From 1987 until 2002, the official sponsor was Harp Lager (the brand being synonymous with the town).
 Other long-term sponsors included Fyffes, who had a deal that ran from 2012 until 2020.

-For the 2025 season, the team playing shirt's chest logo is that of official sponsors, the ZOMA digital marketing agency.
+For the 2026 season, the team playing shirt's chest logo is that of official sponsors, the ZOMA digital marketing agency.
 The shirt's sleeve and upper back sponsor is (Renault) Blackstone Motors, and the lower back sponsor is UHY business advisory service.
 There are several other club partners and academy sponsors.

 There are other sponsorship arrangements, such as sponsorship of individual players, and sponsorship of individual home matches.
 The club's Lotto is managed in partnership with Clubforce.
 There is a merchandise shop at Oriel Park and an online store on the official website.
 In addition to sponsorship, Oriel Park is made available for junior and schools football, and is also available for rent to private groups and clubs in other sporting codes.
 The ground's public bar, 'The Lilywhite Lounge', is available for social events, as is the members' bar—the 'Enda McGuill Suite'.

 Player transfers

 Transfer fees both paid and received have generally remained undisclosed.
-The record transfer fee received is believed to be for Sean Keogh, when he was transferred to Brighton in August 2025, in what was reported as a 'record sale' (therefore in excess of the €175,000 received for Daniel Kearns in 2011).

-The previous record transfer (corrected for inflation and after all clauses were triggered and paid) was approximately £80,000 (equivalent to €200,000 in 2019) for Steve Staunton, who was signed by Liverpool in August 1986 for an initial fee of £20,000.
-Dundalk subsequently received a further estimated £70,000 (equivalent to €150,000 in 2019) when Staunton was transferred by Liverpool to Aston Villa in 1991.
+Vinnie Leonard was bought by Norwich City in February 2026 for a reported €400,000 up front and "significant add-ons", which would be the club's record transfer fee received.